menicgiulia/NetMedPy/README.md

 ### Python Version

 NetMedPy requires Python 3.8 or newer, but it is not compatible with Python 3.12 due to incompatibility with Ray.
 Ensure your Python version is between 3.8 and 3.11.9 inclusive.

-### Recommended Environment
-While not essential, we recommend creating a dedicated conda environment for NetMedPy to ensure all dependencies are properly isolated.

 ### Required Packages
 The following Python packages are required to run NetMedPy: